 Honoré Pedigo, Operations and Outreach Manager, ensures the smooth operation of the Institute offices and gives general support to its staff, as well as oversees our Emerging Leaders Fellowship program.
 Additionally, Honoré acts as a liaison between our partners Cavallo Point Lodge qualifying environmental groups and answering questions about the dynamic relationships at play at Fort Baker.
 Honoré, a Bay Area native, holds a degree in Anthropology from University of California, San Diego, and enjoys exploring in her free time.

 Chris Spence, Director of the Institute at the Golden Gate, has 20 years’ experience working internationally and in the United States on sustainable development, conservation, climate change, and health policy.
 He has held leadership positions at non-profits in New York, New Zealand and California.
 He has also served as a political advisor and is an award-winning writer.
 Chris is the author or co-author of several books, including Global Warming: Personal Solutions for a Healthy Planet (Palgrave Macmillan, 2005).
 Chris has served on a number of boards and advisory groups over the years, and is currently on the Board of Directors of the George Wright Society and a member of IUCN’s World Protected Areas Commission.

-Kristin Wheeler, Program Manager at the Institute at the Golden Gate, has a strong background in environmental and social justice issues and training, as well as six years of experience in community organizing.
+Kristin Wheeler, Program Director at the Institute at the Golden Gate, has a background in environmental and social justice organizing and training.
 Kristin led the development of the Park Prescriptions pilot in the Bayview Hunters Point neighborhood in San Francisco and serves as the lead facilitator for the Healthy Parks Healthy People: Bay Area collaborative and the National Park Prescriptions Initiative.
-Kristin serves on the Board of Directors of the League of Women Voters of San Francisco and is a member of IUCN’s World Protected Areas Commission and the Healthy Parks, Healthy People Global Task Force.
+Kristin serves on the Board of Directors of the League of Women Voters of San Francisco and is a member of IUCN’s World Protected Areas Commission and the Healthy Parks Healthy People Global Task Force.
 Kristin holds degrees in Political Science, Geography, and Art History from Gustavus Adolphus College.